 Why does your research matter?
 Unlike with many other forms of academic study (such as a master’s thesis), doctorate-level research often pushes the bounds of specific fields or contributes to a given body of work in some unique way.

-How will your proposed research do those things?
+How will your proposed PhD research do those things?

 Because PhD research is about pushing boundaries, adding background context regarding the current state of affairs in your given field can help readers better understand why you want to pursue this research and how you arrived at this specific point of interest.

-Because so much of this section relies on the remainder of your document, it’s sometimes better to skip this portion of the document until the later sections are complete and then circle back to it.
+Because so much of this section relies on the remainder of your document, it’s sometimes better to skip this portion of the PhD proposal until the later sections are complete and then circle back to it.

 That way, you can provide concise summaries that refer to fully defined research methods that you’ve already explained in subsequent areas.